 As with anything that has been around for a century, AIDA has been in and out of fashion several times and subject to numerous revisions.
 We talked about adding Loyalty and Advocacy to AIDA in “AIDA in New Media."
 The result is AIDALA.
-Wikipedia also notes the following modifications: AIDAS (satisfaction), AIDCAS (confidence and satisfaction), and most memorably, AISDALSLove (never mind!).
 The key point is that AIDA is still around, serving as the basis for numerous revisions.

 That said, it’s worth knowing that several tech-savvy companies have developed entirely new models.

 Forrester Research attempts to get away from what it considers the “transactional” approach of AIDA.
 Forrester calls its model “Marketing RaDaR.”
 As Nate Elliott explains on the Forrester website, “if you want to support this [customer] life cycle, you’ll need to start looking at the world the way your customers do: as an ongoing sequence of reach channels, depth channels, and relationship channels.”

 In the Forrester model, Depth channels, such as your website or your salespeople, tell your product’s story.
 Relationship channels serve existing customers, via social media or email lists.
 And Reach channels generate initial interest; these include online search and TV ads.

 The Consumer Decision Journey